nodejs/node/doc/api/punycode.markdown

     punycode.encode('mañana'); // 'maana-pta'
     punycode.encode('☃-⌘'); // '--dqo34k'

-## punycode.toUnicode(domain)

-Converts a Punycode string representing a domain name to Unicode.
-Only the Punycoded parts of the domain name will be converted, i.e. it doesn't matter if you call it on a string that has already been converted to Unicode.

-    // decode domain names
-    punycode.toUnicode('xn--maana-pta.com'); // 'mañana.com'
-    punycode.toUnicode('xn----dqo34k.com'); // '☃-⌘.com'

 ## punycode.toASCII(domain)

 Converts a Unicode string representing a domain name to Punycode.
 Only the